 About Robert M. Bernstein, MD, MBA, FAAD

 Dr. Bernstein’s published articles on follicular unit hair transplant procedures have been called “Bibles” for the industry.
 He has received the Platinum Follicle Award, the highest honor in the field.
 He is a fellow of the International Society of Hair Restoration Surgery (ISHRS).
 Dr. Bernstein has appeared as a hair restoration expert on many notable television programs and in many news and lifestyle publications over the years.
 Examples include: The Oprah Winfrey Show, The Dr. Oz Show, The Today Show, Good Morning America, ABC News, CBS News, New York Times, Wall Street Journal, Men’s Health Magazine, and more.
 He is co-author of Hair Loss & Replacement for Dummies.
-Dr. Bernstein graduated with honors from Tulane University, received the degree of Doctor of Medicine at the University of Medicine and Dentistry of NJ, and did his training in Dermatology at the Albert Einstein College of Medicine.
+Dr. Bernstein graduated with honors from Tulane University, received the degree of Doctor of Medicine at the University of Medicine and Dentistry of NJ, and completed his training in Dermatology at the Albert Einstein College of Medicine.
 Dr. Bernstein is a Clinical Professor of Dermatology at Columbia University.

 About Bernstein Medical – Center for Hair Restoration